 The Chapel is used by local and regional groups and organisations for a very wide range of community activities and exhibitions.

-Please note that the Chapel is now fully accessible for everyone now that access works (including ramps, platform lift and a fully accessible toilet) have been installed.
+Please note that the Chapel is now fully accessible for everyone now that access works (including ramps and a fully accessible toilet) have been installed.
 Toilets have also recently been upgraded to a high standard.